 Safeguarding Our Environment

-Prior to Gael’s election, the Port had a reputation for setting and implementing only the minimum environmental standards required by state of federal law.
-Bad headlines about cruise-ship waste dumping, diesel-spewing trucks idling in neighborhoods and PCB-tainted soils all lead to the perception that the Port was a reluctant environmental player.
-One of the reasons Gael ran for the Commission was that she saw the potential of the Port to act as a leader in adopting strong environmental standards for the air, water and land, consistent with the values of the people of King County.
-A few of Gael’s environmental accomplishments include:
+Gael’s commitment to fighting climate change and reducing carbon emissions started early.
+When she ran for the Port Commission in 2007, Gael saw the potential of the Port to act as a leader in adopting strong environmental standards for the air, water and land, consistent with the values of the people of her district and all of King County.
+A few of Gael’s environmental accomplishments as a Port Commissioner include:

-- Gael championed the first-ever grant to support congestion relief, expand safe bike/pedestrian paths and improve air quality in the SoDo, South Park and Georgetown neighborhoods.
-Thanks to Gael’s constant urging, Port staff aggressively pursued environmental federal stimulus dollars andmore than $30 million in federal grants are now coming to the Port for port vehicle electrification, shore power hookups, and pre-conditioned air to reduce greenhouse gas emissions created by idling planes.
+- Gael championed the first-ever grant to support congestion relief, expand safe bike/pedestrian paths and improve air quality in the SODO, South Park and Georgetown neighborhoods.
+Thanks to Gael’s constant urging, Port staff aggressively pursued environmental federal stimulus dollars resulting in the Port winning more than $30 million in federal grants for port vehicle electrification, shore power hookups, and pre-conditioned air to reduce greenhouse gas emissions created by idling planes.

 - Gael pushed for and secured funding for electric car chargers at Sea-Tac airport for hybrid electric and all-electric vehicles.

-- Gael insisted on the completion of the stormwater run-off tank prior to the start of the Rental Car Facility construction, protecting a salmon-spawning creek nearby.
-Further, the new rental car facility at the airport will use closed-loop recycling and cleaning of wastewater, further protecting our region from the harmful effects of stormwater runoff.
+- Gael insisted on the completion of the storm-water run-off tank prior to the start of the Sea-Tac Rental Car Facility construction, protecting a salmon-spawning creek nearby.
+Further, the new rental car facility at the airport uses closed-loop recycling and cleaning of wastewater, further protecting our region from the harmful effects of storm water runoff.

-- Gael pushed for a clean-energy solution for the rental car companies’ shuttle buses and the into a new Port-owned fleet will be 100 percent hybrid and reduce shuttle bus trips by an estimated 30 percent.
+- Gael pushed for a clean-energy solution for the rental car companies’ shuttle buses and as a result the new Port-owned fleet is 100 percent hybrid and reduces shuttle bus trips by an estimated 30 percent.

 - Gael supported a Lower Duwamish Habitat Restoration Plan where 56 parties have all agreed to allow the Port to create 23 new restored habitat wetlands on privately held land on the river.